MD2Korg/CerebralCortex-Docs/cc_book/content/data_dictionary/raw_streams/mCerebrum.md

 #### Column Details
 - **UTC Timestamp**: Coordinated Universal Time indicating the number of seconds since January 1, 1970
-  - Unit: seconds
+  - Unit: milliseconds
   - Type: long
 - **Offset**: The difference in time (shown in milliseconds) between UTC time and the local observed time
   - Unit: milliseconds
   - Type: integer
-- **TWH - no descriptors in files, please confirm if the below is accurate**
-- **Day Start**: the time at which the study day was started and data collection began (shown as a local time indication of the number of seconds since January 1, 1970)
+- **Day Start**: The time at which the study day was started and data collection began (shown as a local time indication of the number of seconds since January 1, 1970)
-  - Unit: seconds
+  - Unit: milliseconds
   - Type: long